mirandaresearchlab/LCI_Workshop_2026/README.md

 :arrow_right: Instructions to run the script:
 * Open the image of interest in Fiji;
 * Open and run the script "ImageArtifacts.ijm";
-* From the "Log" window copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
+* From the "Log" window, copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
 * Take some time to analyze the script!

-Wait for all groups to complete the task and add results in the shared file.
+Wait for all groups to complete the task and add the results to the shared file.
 Then discuss:

 :bulb: How are the measures affected by each artifact?